alex-j-wang/crazyswarm2/notes.md

 - Transition to crazyswarm2 API
 - Use common config file(s)

-transition Makefile to bash scripts
+figure out Docker crashing when detaching on Linux transition Makefile to bash scripts
 GeometriControl
 go through with a formatter